patrick-tssn/M4/README.md

 ## Roadmap

 - [ ] This work does not cover audio decoding.
-I am working on an end-to-end interactive omni-language model (visual/speech-to-speech) and actively seeking additional computational resources😞. *For those lacking computational resources, I believe a streaming TTS could serve as an alternative without significant delay.*
+I am working on an end-to-end interactive omni-language model (visual/speech-to-speech) and actively seeking additional computational resources😞. *However, for those lacking computational resources too, I believe a streaming TTS could serve as an alternative without significant delay.*

 ## Acknowledgement